chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ## Finding the real Deployment Server

-If you are lucky, the DS is in the same network as your attacker host and victim.
+If you are lucky, the DS is in the same network as your attacker host and target.
 If it is you can just ARP spoof that server directly.
 However, if the DS is in a different network, you need to find out where the DS is.

 Note: when I did this I had both SSH and RDP going on to the boxes, so I filtered those and ARP requests, and focus on traffic to and from my target.
 We know that UFs communicate outbound on `8089` so we can filter on that.